 A full assessment looking for the potential causes of APH is essential in all cases, although some may remain unexplained.

-APH from local bleeding may be the result of vaginal or cevical pathology or secondary to trauma.
-Problems with the placenta in APH can be divided into placental abruption, placenta praevia or vasa praevia.
+APH from local bleeding may be the result of vaginal or cervical pathology or secondary to trauma.
+Problems with the placenta in APH can be divided into placental abruption, placenta praevia and vasa praevia.

 Placental abruption refers to either partial or complete separation of the placenta from uterus prior to delivery.

-Plaenta praevia refers to a placenta that is near or covering internal cervical os within the lower segment of the uterus.
+Placenta praevia refers to a placenta that is near or covering the internal cervical os within the lower segment of the uterus.

-Placenta praevia may be divided into major (complete) or minor (partial) depending on the distance from the internal cervical os.
+Traditionally, placenta praevia could be divided into major (complete) or minor (partial) depending on the distance from the internal cervical os.

-Placentas are often low at the 20 week anomaly scan.
+Placentas are often low at the 20-week anomaly scan.
 Women with low placentas will be re-scanned at around 32 weeks gestation to confirm whether the placenta remains low.
-If the placenta covers the internal cervical os or the placental edge is within 2cm of the os, the patient will need to be delivered by caesarean section.
+If the placenta covers the internal cervical os or the placental edge is within 2cm of the os, the foetus will need to be delivered by caesarean section.